Quick Start

 export BLXBENCH_API_KEY=your-key

 blxbench --headless --provider opr --models openai/gpt-5.4-mini --submitUploads require an account, a BLXBench API key, and a paid pass tier that includes submission quota (see Account and Pass / pricing).
+Even with all of that, --submit only works when the generated report is eligible (full suite, no narrowing filters, completed run — see Public submission rules).

 Common Options